 The Remuneration Committee comprises at least three directors.
 All members of the Remuneration Committee must be non-executive directors, a majority of whom are independent.
-The members of the Remuneration Committee should possess the necessary expertise in the field of remuneration policy.
+The members of the Remuneration Committee should possess the necessary independence, skills, knowledge, experience and capacity to execute its duties effectively.